jobayermeshkat/raspberry-pi-fm-transmitter/README.md

 - The transmission range is very short (a few meters).
 - A simple wire connected to GPIO 4 acts as an antenna.
 - This project is intended for educational and experimental purposes only.

+## Experiment

+The transmission was tested using a nearby FM radio tuned to 100 MHz.
+The signal could be received within approximately 2–3 meters using a short wire antenna connected to GPIO 4.